lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 Please also look at the [official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

-To use distributed data parallelism on ZIH systems, please make sure the `--ntasks-per-node` parameter is equal to the number of GPUs you use per node.
+To use distributed data parallelism on ZIH systems, please make sure the value of parameter `--ntasks-per-node=<N>` equals the number of GPUs you use per node.
 Also, it can be useful to increase `memory/cpu` parameters if you run larger models.
 Memory can be set up to:

 - `--mem=250G` and `--cpus-per-task=7` for the partition `ml`.
 - `--mem=60G` and `--cpus-per-task=6` for the partition `gpu2`.

-Keep in mind that only one memory parameter (`--mem-per-cpu=<MB>` or `--mem=<MB>`) can be specified
+Keep in mind that only one memory parameter (`--mem-per-cpu=<MB>` or `--mem=<MB>`) can be specified.

 ## External Distribution

 ### Horovod

-[Horovod](https://github.com/horovod/horovod) is the open source distributed training framework for TensorFlow, Keras and PyTorch.
+[Horovod](https://github.com/horovod/horovod) is the open-source distributed training framework for TensorFlow, Keras and PyTorch.
 It makes it easier to develop distributed deep learning projects and speeds them up.
 Horovod scales well to a large number of nodes and has a strong focus on efficient training on